Nonsense-mediated decay: Heritable diseases

 The proopiomelanocortin gene (POMC) is expressed in the hypothalamus, in the pituitary gland.
-It yields a range of biologically active peptides and hormones and undergoes tissue-specific posttranslational processing to yield a range of biologically active peptides producing adrenocorticotropic hormone (ACTH), b-endorphin, and a-, b- and c-melanocyte-stimulating hormone (MSH).
-These peptides then interact with different melanocortin receptors (MCRs) and are involved in a wide range of processes including the regulation of body weight (MC3R and MC4R), adrenal steroidogenesis (MC2R) and hair pigmentation (MC1R).
-Published in the British Associations of Dermatologists in 2012, Lack of red hair phenotype in a North-African obese child homozygous for a novel POMC null mutation showed nonsense-mediated decay RNA evaluation in a hair pigment chemical analysis.
+It yields a range of biologically active peptides and hormones and undergoes tissue-specific post-translational processing to yield a range of biologically active peptides producing adrenocorticotropic hormone (ACTH), β-endorphin, and a-, b- and c-melanocyte-stimulating hormone (MSH).
+These peptides then interact with different melanocortin receptors (MCRs) and are involved in a wide range of processes including the regulation of body weight (MC3R and MC4R), adrenal steroidogenesis (MC2R), and hair pigmentation (MC1R).
+According to a study by the British Association of Dermatologists in 2012, the lack of a red hair phenotype in a North-African obese child homozygous for a novel POMC null mutation showed nonsense-mediated decay RNA evaluation in a hair pigment chemical analysis.
 They found that inactivating the POMC gene mutation results in obesity, adrenal insufficiency, and red hair.
-This has been seen in both in humans and mice.
+This has been seen in both humans and mice.
 In this experiment they described a 3-year-old boy from Rome, Italy.
-He was a source of focus because he had Addison's disease and early onset obesity.
+He was selected as a subject in the study because he had Addison's disease and early-onset obesity.
 They collected his DNA and amplified it using PCR.
 Sequencing analysis revealed a homozygous single substitution determining a stop codon.
 This caused an aberrant protein and the corresponding amino acid sequence indicated the exact position of the homozygous nucleotide.
-The substitution was localized in exon 3 and nonsense mutation at codon 68.
-The results from this experiment strongly suggest that the absence of red hair in non-European patients with early onset obesity and hormone deficiency does not exclude the occurrence of POMC mutations.
-By sequencing the patients DNA they found that this novel mutation has a collection of symptoms because of a malfunctioning nonsense-mediated mRNA decay surveillance pathway.
+The substitution was localized in exon 3 and the nonsense mutation was positioned at codon 68.
+The results from this experiment strongly suggest that the absence of red hair in non-European patients with early-onset obesity and hormone deficiency does not exclude the occurrence of POMC mutations.
+By sequencing the patient's DNA they found that this novel mutation produces a variety of symptoms because of a malfunctioning nonsense-mediated mRNA decay surveillance pathway.